Southern

 Green Beans, Ham and Potatoes

-Green Beans with Ham is a great southern dish.
-We’ve found it’s best served with cornbread.
-This is a hearty and flavorful dish that combines tender green beans, savory chunks of ham, and soft potatoes, and seasoned with spices for added depth.
+Green Beans Ham and Potatoes is a hearty and flavorful dish that combines tender green beans, savory chunks of ham, and soft potatoes, and seasoned with spices for added depth.

 -